 An Oriental Dance Competition for the most Dedicated Oriental Dancers

-For the fifth time in the history of the CAIRO!
-Festival Budapest, in 2018 the whole competition will be held during the festival’s shows, without video semi-finals.
+For the sixth time in the history of the CAIRO!
+Festival Budapest, in 2019 the whole competition will be held during the festival’s shows, without video semi-finals.
 The fastest registrations will be accepted for the finals.
 BUT there will be a video pre-selection in order to help contestants to choose the appropriate category.
 See details below.

 You can sign up in five CATEGORIES:

 QUEEN OF CAIRO FESTIVAL 2019 – Profesional level, STARSHINE – Advanced amateur level, STAR TEAM – Group, mixed level

 MINI-PRINCESS for 4-12 year old girls, PRINCESS for 13-18 year old dancers

 Queen category: Semi-finals (oriental és folklore rounds) on 16th May, Thursday, during Opening Party; Finals on 18th May Saturday, during Budapest Celebration Gala Show.

 Starshine category: 16th May, Thursday, during Opening Party

 Starteam category: 16th May, Thursday, during Opening Party

 Princess és Mini-Princess category: 16th May, Thursday, during Opening Party

 Dancers will be noticed after closing the registration, whether they applications had been accepted or not.
 Please note that we can not accept more contestants once the maximum amount of dancers had been accepted.
 Please, hurry up!